Boeing

-The Boeing Company (/ˈboʊɪŋ/ BO-ing) is an American multinational corporation that designs, manufactures, and sells airplanes, rotorcraft, rockets, satellites, and missiles worldwide.
+The Boeing Company (/ˈboʊɪŋ/ BO-ing) is an American multinational corporation that designs and manufactures airplanes, rotorcraft, rockets, satellites, and missiles worldwide.
 The company also provides leasing and product support services.
 Boeing is among the largest global aerospace manufacturers; it is the fourth-largest defense contractor in the world based on 2022 revenue and is the largest exporter in the United States by dollar value.
 Boeing was founded in 1916 by William E. Boeing in Seattle, Washington.
-The present corporation is the result of the merger of Boeing with McDonnell Douglas on August 1, 1997.
+The present corporation is the result of the Boeing acquisition of McDonnell Douglas on August 1, 1997.

-As of 2023, the Boeing Company's corporate headquarters is located in the Crystal City neighborhood of Arlington County, Virginia.
+The Boeing Company's corporate headquarters is located in the Crystal City neighborhood of Arlington County, Virginia, near Washington, DC.
 The company is organized into three primary divisions: Boeing Commercial Airplanes (BCA), Boeing Defense, Space & Security (BDS), and Boeing Global Services (BGS).
 In 2021, Boeing recorded $62.3 billion in sales.
 Boeing is ranked 54th on the Fortune 500 list (2020), and ranked 121st on the Fortune Global 500 list (2020).